bburns/LanguageModels/doc/report/Report.md

 with the given datasets or input data has been thoroughly documented.
 Complications that occurred during the coding process are discussed. -->

-The texts will first be preprocessed to remove punctuation and converted to lowercase.
-Better accuracy could be achieved by leaving text case as it is, but this would increase the vocabulary size by a significant factor, and so require more training time.
+The texts were first preprocessed to remove punctuation and converted to lowercase - better accuracy could be achieved by leaving text case as it is, but this would increase the vocabulary size by a significant factor, and so require more training time.

-For the training step, the baseline trigram predictor will be fed all word triples, which will be accumulated in the nested dictionaries and converted to probabilities.
-For the RNN predictor, all word sequences or skip-grams will be fed to the network and trained until its output is close to the correct final word.
+For the training step, the baseline trigram predictor was fed all word triples, which were accumulated in the nested dictionaries and converted to probabilities.
+For the RNN predictor, all word sequences were fed to the network and trained for a certain number of epochs, or until the cross-entropy loss stopped improving for a certain number of epochs.

-For the testing step, the baseline predictor will be fed random tuples of words, and the top *k* predicted words will be compared against the actual word, and a *relevance* score tallied.
-For the RNN predictor, the same process will be used.
+For the testing step, the baseline and RNN predictors were fed word sequences from the test data, and the top *k* predicted words were compared against the actual word, and a *relevance* score tallied.

-Training sets of increasing sizes will be used - 1k, 10k, 100k, 1 million words,
+Training sets of increasing sizes were used - 1k, 10k, 100k, 1 million words,
 and the results recorded for comparison.
-Timing and memory information will also be recorded for all processes for later analysis.
+Timing and memory information were also recorded for all processes for analysis.